JonaiSerrano/Active-Directory-Infrastructure-Setup-for-Enterprise-Environments/README.md

 # Active Directory Enterprise Network Deployment

 <h2>Description</h2>
-This project showcases a full-scale internal network setup for an enterprise environment using Active Directory Domain Services, all within a virtual lab.
-It walks through the detailed process of creating departments and user accounts tailored to organizational needs, all managed centrally through a domain controller.

-In this configuration, devices within the internal network access the public internet exclusively through the main domain controller.
-This ensures that network activity is tightly governed by administrators, with permissions and controls defined by their roles and overseen by a SysAdmin. <br />
+This guide is a practical walkthrough for setting up a Windows-based domain.
+It’s designed for anyone looking to build a working Active Directory setup from scratch.
+Whether you're learning, testing, or preparing for real-world scenarios.

+You’ll go step-by-step through installing Windows Server 2019 and Windows 10, configuring network adapters, setting up a domain controller, and deploying essential services like DHCP, DNS, RAS/NAT, and Active Directory.
+You'll also learn how to automate user creation with PowerShell and verify connectivity between machines.

+By the end, you’ll have a fully functional domain environment that mirrors what you'd find in a small business or enterprise setting—ready for experimentation, troubleshooting, or deeper learning. <br />

 <h2>Languages and Utilities Used</h2>